50% off Premium Yearly

 iShares DEX All Govt Bond ETF was recommended as a Top Pick by Norman Levine on 2008-03-10.
 Read the latest stock experts ratings for iShares DEX All Govt Bond ETF.

-0 stock analysts on Stockchase covered iShares DEX All Govt Bond ETF in the last year.
-It is a trending stock that is worth watching.
+iShares DEX All Govt Bond ETF is followed by 18 investors on Stockchase and is a trending stock that is worth watching.

 High-quality exposure to Canadian federal and provincial bonds.
 Lots of liquidity.
 If we get a growth shock and things get a little wobbly, bonds tend to do really well.
 Seeing big cross-border flows coming into Canada, especially in the bond market -- likely due to Canada's resource exposure.
 International money is seeing Canada as a pretty safe place to put their dollars.